drea-wichman/fenn/00-company-brief.md

 ## Overview

 Fenn Agritech Ltd. is a UK-based B2B agritech SaaS company headquartered in Bristol.
 The platform provides crop and field management software to independent commercial farms across England and Wales with a customer base of approximately 1,000 farms.
-Fenn is Series B funded, certified as a B Corporation, and employs around 100 people.
+Fenn is Series B funded and employs around 100 people.

 ## Founding Context